Who We Are

 The Fund’s origin story was shaped by a group of forward-looking organizations and companies searching for a long-term and systemic response to the Covid-19 pandemic and its impact on women and women workers.

 Women’s participation in the economy and public life is dependent on their ability to make their own decisions for their life and future.
-Health and safety are essential to their economic resilience.
+Health and safety are essential to their agency and wellbeing.

-This trust-based, democratized approach to giving and engagement builds on the work of women’s funds that have blazed this trail for many years.
-The Fund has listened and learned from them and brings this approach to the corporate philanthropy space for the first time.
+This trust-based, democratized model to giving and engagement builds on the work of women’s funds that have blazed this trail for many years.
+The Fund has listened and learned from them and is a leader in further developing this model for the corporate and private philanthropy space.